-Join NEIFB in gearing up for Hunger Action Month 2023
+Join NEIFB in Gearing Up for Hunger Action Month 2023

 During the month of September, people across northeast Iowa can get involved by learning, committing, and speaking up about ways to end hunger.

-• Stone Soul Picnic, Sept.
-11: Enjoy live music, games, and entertainment while raising funds and awareness for NEIFB’s Children’s programs at Gateway Park in Cedar Falls from 11 a.m. to 6 p.m.
+- Stone Soul Picnic, Monday, Sept.
+11: Enjoy live music, games, and entertainment while raising funds and awareness for NEIFB’s Children’s programs at Gateway Park in Cedar Falls from 11 a.m.to 6 p.m.

+- Wear Orange: Orange is the color of Hunger, and on Hunger Action Day Friday, Sept.
+15, we join together by wearing orange, turning city landmarks orange and encouraging our community to speak out against hunger.

 More information regarding Northeast Iowa Food Bank and community events can be found on NEIFB socials and website at http://neifb.org/.